JoshRickers/PS3IS/README.md

 The PS3 Image Search program will search a specific folder on the internal HDD for .jpg image files.
 The user can then copy these images files to a external USB device.

+PS3IS requires the PS3 console to be able to run homebrew, either by custom firmware or hardware modification.